SciShow: Content

 A spin-off channel, SciShow Space, launched in April 2014 to specialize in space topics.
+Space stopped posting new content in January 2023, directing new space content to the main SciShow channel.
 A second spin-off, SciShow Kids, launched in March 2015 to specialize in delivering science topics to children.
 Kids went on hiatus in late 2018, returning in April 2020.
 A third spinoff channel was announced in February 2017, SciShow Psych, which debuted in March 2017, specializing in psychology and neuroscience.
+Psych went on permanent hiatus in 2022.
 A podcast, SciShow Tangents, was launched in November 2018; it features entertaining exchanges of scientific facts among many of the shows' staffers, and is directed at a mature audience.

 Podcast

 In November 2018, a co-branded podcast titled SciShow Tangents was launched as a co-production with WNYC Studios.
 It consists of a panel format where Hank Green, Ceri Riley, Stefan Chin, and Sam Schultz share facts about science on a weekly theme; each episode has multiple segments, several of which are competitive.
 In late 2020, the podcast ceased its association with WNYC Studios, and continues as an independently produced entity.
 The podcast is a restructured and reimagined continuation of their previous podcast, Holy Fucking Science, which ran from January 2017 to March 2018.